anniecherk/anniecherk.github.io/_posts/2026-01-11-ai-for-learning.markdown

 I'll understand each area in a different amount of detail at different times.
 I'm thinking of it as learning "in loops" because I find that ai tooling lets me quickly switch between breadth and depth in an iterative way.
 I find that I "understand" the problem and the solution in increasing depth and detail several times before I build it, and that leads to a much better output.

-One of the glittering things about ai tooling is that it's faster than building systems by hand.
-I maintain that even with these added layers of learning before implementing, it's still faster than what I could do before while giving me a richer understanding and a better result.

-I also want to expand on the theme that it is harder than it seems to notice when I'm being lazy.

-I think there is a key here in knowing when to break out of gathering knowledge via ai summary, and reading the original sources myself.
+I think there two pitfalls in these learning loops: one feeling like I'm learning when I'm actually only skimming, and the other is getting stuck limited on what the ai summaries can provide.
+One intuition I've been trying to build is when to go read the original sources (like code, docs, readmes) myself.
 I have two recent experiences top-of-mind informing this:

-In the first experience, I was debugging a mysterious issue related to some file-related resource exhaustion for certain workloads and a coworker was debugging the same issue in parallel.
+In the first experience, a coworker and I were debugging a mysterious issue related to some file-related resource exhaustion.
 We both used ai tools to figure out what cli tools we had to investigate and to build a mental model of how the resource in question was supposed to work.
-I got stuck after getting output that seemed contradictory, and wasn't sure how to proceed because it didn't fit the mental model I had built with the help of ai.
+I got stuck after getting output that seemed contradictory, and didn't fit my mental model.
 My coworker got to a similar spot and then took a step out of the ai tooling to go read the docs about the resource with their human eyes.
 That led them to understand that the ai summary wasn't accurate: it had missed some details that explained the confusing situation we were seeing.

-This example really sticks out in my memory: I thought I was being principled rather than lazy by building my mental model of what was supposed to be happening, but I had gotten mired in building that mental model second-hand instead of reading the docs myself.
+This example really sticks out in my memory.
+I thought I was being principled rather than lazy by building my mental model of what was supposed to be happening, but I had gotten mired in building that mental model second-hand instead of reading the docs myself.

 In the second experience, I was working on a problem related to integrating with a system that had a documented interface.
 I had the ai read & summarize the interface and then got into the problem in a way similar to the first step of the workflow I described above.
 I was using that to formulate an idea of what the solution should be.
 Then I paused to repeat the research loop but with more care: I read the interface with my human eyes-- and found the ai summary was wrong!
 It wasn't a big deal and I could shift my plans, but I was glad to have learned to pause and take care in validating the details of my mental model.